rtcharity/resources.eahub.org/content/guides_and_tips/a-guide-to-effective-altruism-fellowships.md

 * E-mails to specific newsletters (especially to relevant departments and graduate schools such as economics, computer science, philosophy, school of management, etc.)
 * Word of mouth

-**Targeted recruitment**: referrals.
+**Targeted recruitment:** referrals.
 For fall 2018, we also made a “Refer-a-friend” form that we sent to former fellows, where they could input an email address and we’d contact their friend about applying.
 We aimed that all former fellows and board members are aware of the referral form and we would receive at least ten high quality referrals.

 **How large should a cohort of fellows be?**